Operation Encompass Spring 2021:

 Pupils love to be at our school.
 They respond well to the caring, nurturing approach that pervades everything we do.
 They enjoy their lessons and work hard in them.
 They know their teachers have high expectations of them and will continually push them to achieve their very best.
 They know it’s important to try hard, even when you make mistakes.
 They feel safe, they know they can talk to any adult and they will get help where needed.
 They are polite and sociable and can play well together.
 They are proud to be part of this school.

 We have high aspirations and great ambition for all of our children.
 I have been Head Teacher here for ten years and the children's progress and their achievements have improved year on year which is lovely to see.
-Many of the 2019 results showed the vast majority of our children to be achieving at least national averages reflecting great progress from their individual starting points.
+Many of our most recent results showed the vast majority of our children to be achieving at least national averages, and more often better, reflecting great progress from their individual starting points.

 We are extremely proud to provide a varied, interesting and inclusive curriculum that allows for all children to achieve their potential.
 With our extensive extra curricular programme, we have regular chances for them to do creative arts, singing, sport, drama and exploring the local environment.
 On top of this the teachers and teaching assistants work incredibly hard to make sure each child progresses in the key skills of reading, writing and numeracy.